icanzilb/Languages/0-For-Instructor/4-ChallengeInstructions.markdown

       multiplier: isSelected ?
 1.8 : 0.75,
       constant: 0.0)

 This new constraint will move the image away when the strip is selected.
 The two constraints will animate together when you call `layoutIfNeeded()`.
+Don’t forget to activate the new constraint.

 It is actually time to add the animation code – scroll to `toggleUnderstanding(…)` and add: